OuhscBbmc/data-science-practices-1/ch-style-guide.md

 ### Abbreviations {#style-abbreviation}

 Try to avoid abbreviations.
 Different people tend to shorten words differently; this variability increases the chance that people reference the wrong variable.
 At very least, it wastes time trying to remember if `subject_number`, `subject_num`, or `subject_no` was used.
+The [Consistency](#architecture-consistency) section describes how this can reduce errors and increase efficiency.

 However, some terms are too long to reasonably use without shortening.
-We make some exceptions, such as the following scenarios
+We make some exceptions, such as the following scenarios:

 1. humans commonly use the term orally.
 For instance, people tend to say "OR" instead of "operating room".